Austin Vanderford: Bellator MMA

-Vanderford was scheduled to face Daniel Madrid on September 12, 2020 at Bellator 246.
-However, he had to pull out of the bout due to unknown reasons.
+Vanderford was scheduled to face Daniel Madrid on September 12, 2020, at Bellator 246.
+However, he had to pull out of the bout for unknown reasons.

-Vanderford was scheduled to face Chris Curtis on November 5, 2020 at Bellator 251.
+Vanderford was scheduled to face Chris Curtis on November 5, 2020, at Bellator 251.
 However, Curtis had to pull out of the bout due to a positive COVID test and was replaced by Vinicius de Jesus.
 Vanderford won the bout via unanimous decision.

-Vanderford faced Fabian Edwards on May 21, 2021 at Bellator 259, defeating him via unanimous decision.
+Vanderford faced Fabian Edwards on May 21, 2021, at Bellator 259, defeating him via unanimous decision.

-Vanderford fought for the Bellator Middleweight World Championship against Gegard Mousasi at Bellator 275 on February 25, 2022 at the 3Arena in Dublin, Ireland.
+Vanderford fought for the Bellator Middleweight World Championship against Gegard Mousasi at Bellator 275 on February 25, 2022, at the 3Arena in Dublin, Ireland.
 He lost the fight via technical knockout in round one.

 Vanderford was scheduled to face Anthony Adams at Bellator 284 on August 12, 2022.
 After Adams pulled out of the bout 2 weeks before the event, Aaron Jeffery stepped in on short notice.
 He lost the bout in the first round via TKO stoppage.

+Vanderford was scheduled to face Imamshafi Aliev on June 16, 2023 at Bellator 297.
+However, at the beginning of June, the bout was scrapped for unknown reasons.

+On February 14, 2024, Vanderford revealed that he negotiated his release from Bellator MMA.

+Ultimate Fighting Championship

+On February 18, 2025, it was reported that Vanderford had signed with the Ultimate Fighting Championship.
+He faced Nikolay Veretennikov on February 22, 2025 at UFC Fight Night 252 in a 175-pound catchweight bout.
+He won the fight by technical knockout in the second round.

+Vanderford was scheduled to face Ramiz Brahimaj on October 4, 2025 at UFC 320.
+He lost the fight via a guillotine choke submission in the second round.